Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 {% enddigraph %}

 As you can see, we need at most 1 look-ahead to deterministically parse this grammar.
 We're sometimes looking ahead to the end-of-input represented with `$`.
-The look-ahead makes this an LALR(1) grammar; LR(1) is slightly more involved as we'll see in the next section.
+The look-ahead makes this an LALR(1) grammar; what that is and why it's different from normal LR(1) is what we'll see in the next section.

 ## LR parsetable construction and expressivity